ChiliSearch/wordpress-plugin/readme.txt

 Requires at least: 3.9
 Tested up to: 5.6
 Requires PHP: 5.6
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SearChili is an easy-to-use AI-based Search as a Service that provides a better search experience in your website.
+SearChili is an easy-to-use AI-powered Search as a Service that provides a better search experience in your website.

 == Description ==

-**SearChili** replaces the WordPress default search with an IA-based, lightning-fast,  responsive live search engine that provides the best search user experience.
+**SearChili** replaces the WordPress default search with an AI-powered, lightning-fast,  responsive live search engine that provides the best search user experience.

 [Live Demo](https://demo.searchi.li/) | [More Info](https://searchi.li)